 Every drill press that I’ve ever used has featured a tool or key to be used with the chuck to tighten and loosen drill bits.
 Technology has gotten better to the point where a keyless chuck like I enjoy on my cordless handheld drill can be found on full-sized drill presses.

-Keyless checks are so much easier and quicker to use and, even better, can be just as safe as keyed chucks.
+Keyless checks are so much quicker to use and, even better, can be just as safe as keyed chucks.
 You'll most likely not find keyless chucks on large floor models, however.

 The head of your drill press is really the nerve center of the tool.
 It features all the moving parts, belts, and essential items required for you to enjoy the drill press.

 The table is where your workpiece will reside to get a hole bored into it.
 Tables typically feature a crank mechanism that allows you to move it up and down to get your workpiece closer or farther away from the drill bit.